jschnab/reading-notes/high_output_management.md

     * can overload functional teams
     * business units spend a lot of time negotiating and compete to get a share of functional resources
+    * hardly knows what customers want (they don't see or talk to them)

 Mission-oriented organizations can respond to local conditions, and function-oriented organizations leverage economies of scale.